Report Viewer

 Comments/Special Instructions

-Background: The COPM is designed to detect change in an individual's self-perception of occupational performance over time.
+The COPM is designed to detect change in an individual's self-perception of occupational performance over time.
 The instrument has been validated for ages 6-65+.
-The COPM has been translated into over 35 languages.
+The COPM has been translated into over 36 languages and is used in more than 40 countries around the world.

 Scoring and Psychometric Properties

 Scoring: Importance is ranked, performance and satisfaction are scored separately from 1-10.
-Scores (importance and performance and importance and satisfaction) can then be multiplied for a maximum of 100.
+Scores (importance and performance/importance and satisfaction) can then be multiplied for a maximum of 100.

 Rationale/Justification